Ghaffar Kazmi

 Ghaffar Kazmi (born 25 December 1962) is a Pakistani former cricketer and a current umpire.
 He played 150 first-class matches in a career spanning 20 years.
 As an umpire he officiated in matches in the 2015–16 Quaid-e-Azam Trophy.

 In February 2020, he was named in Pakistan's squad for the Over-50s Cricket World Cup played by 12 teams in South Africa.
 However, the tournament was cancelled during the third round due to the COVID-19 pandemic.
-In December 2020, he was among the shortlisted candidates for the 2020 PCB Awards for the Umpire of the Year.
+In December 2020, he was among the shortlisted candidates for the 2020 PCB Awards for Umpire of the Year.